-- (a) the notice provided on March 17, 2020 by the provincial health officer under section 52 (2) of the Public Health Act, and - (b) the declaration of a state of emergency made on March 18, 2020, and any extension of that declaration, under section 9 of the Emergency Program Act; - "federal one-time payment for seniors" means any of the following payments granted by the government of Canada in relation to the COVID-19 emergency: - (a) a payment of \$300 to an individual who is eligible in June 2020 for a federal old age security payment; - (b) a payment of \$200 to an individual who is eligible in June 2020 for a federal guaranteed income supplement payment; - (c) a payment of \$500 under section 275 of the Budget Implementation Act, 2021, No. 1 (Canada). - (2) Section 10 (1) is to be read as though it also provided that a federal one-time payment for seniors is exempt for the purposes of section 10 (2). - (3) Section 1 (a) of Schedule B is to be read as though it also provided that a federal one-time payment for seniors is exempt from income when calculating the net income of a family unit for the purposes of section 24 (b) of this regulation. - (4) Section 6 of Schedule D is to be read as though it also provided that no deduction is to be made for a federal one-time payment for seniors when calculating the maximum amount of hardship assistance for which an applicant's family unit is eligible under section 2 of that Schedule.
+- (a) the notice provided on March 17, 2020 by the provincial health officer under section 52 (2) of the Public Health Act, and - (b) the declaration of a state of emergency made on March 18, 2020, and any extension of that declaration, under section 9 of the Emergency Program Act: - "federal one-time payment for seniors" means any of the following payments granted by the government of Canada in relation to the COVID-19 emergency:

+- (a) a payment of \$300 to an individual who is eligible in June 2020 for a federal old age security payment; - (b) a payment of \$200 to an individual who is eligible in June 2020 for a federal guaranteed income supplement payment; - (c) a payment of \$500 under section 275 of the Budget Implementation Act, 2021, No. 1 (Canada); - (d) a payment under section 7 of the Department of Employment and Social Development Act (Canada) to an individual whose federal guaranteed income supplement or allowance payments were ceased or reduced as a result of the person receiving - (i) an income support payment under the Canada Emergency Response Benefit Act, or - (ii) a benefit under the Canada Recovery Benefits Act. - (2) Section 10 (1) is to be read as though it also provided that a federal one-time payment for seniors is exempt for the purposes of section 10 (2). - (3) Section 1 (a) of Schedule B is to be read as though it also provided that a federal one-time payment for seniors is exempt from income when calculating the net income of a family unit for the purposes of section 24 (b) of this regulation. - (4) Section 6 of Schedule D is to be read as though it also provided that no deduction is to be made for a federal one-time payment for seniors when calculating the maximum amount of hardship assistance for which an applicant's family unit is eligible under section 2 of that Schedule.

 [en.
 B.C.
 Reg.
 135/2020, App.
 2; am.
 B.C.
-Reg.
+Regs.
 233/2021, App.
-3.]
+3; 85/2022, App.
+2, s.
+1.]